JuliaSeismo/SeisBase.jl/docs/index.rst

     :format: html

 ######
-SeisIO
+SeisBase
 ######
-SeisIO is a collection of utilities for reading and downloading geophysical timeseries data.
+SeisBase is a collection of utilities for reading and downloading geophysical timeseries data.

 .. toctree::
    :caption: Intro